Summary

 Some controversial and unproven alternative therapies for ADHD include:

-- vitamin supplements – typically, large doses of vitamins are recommended.
-Fish oils with omega-3 fatty acids have recently received special attention, because there is some evidence that children with ADHD have low omega-3 levels.
-Increasing omega-3 levels may improve behaviour in some children, but not all studies show such improvements.
+- Vitamin supplements – Fish oils with omega-3 fatty acids have recently received special attention, because there is some evidence that suggests children with ADHD have low omega-3 levels.
+Increasing omega-3 levels may result in small improvements in ADHD symptoms like poor attention, impulsivity and challenges with emotional regulation in some children.
+However, not all studies show such improvements, and supplements are not a recommended replacement for other therapeutic supports.

 Where to get help

-- Stimulant medicines, Healthy WA, Department of Health, Government of Western Australia.
+- Stimulant medicines, 2025, Department of Health, Government of Western Australia.